|Story Code: TV Movie / Season -||UK Airdate: 27 May 1996||Doctor: Paul McGann|

 TV Movie on VHS

-Between 1996 and 1998, the Movie was released on rental or sell-through VHS (published by MCA/Universal/CIC Video, sometimes through a local distributor) in several countries that did not screen the Movie on TV.
+Between 1996 and 1999, the Movie was released on rental or sell-through VHS (published by MCA/Universal/CIC Video, sometimes through a local distributor) in several countries.
 The tapes were either (S)ubtitled or (D)ubbed.
-In most cases, the title was simply "Doctor Who" (using the Movie's logo on the box cover), but some countries gave the Film an alternative cover title (see the merchandise sections in the relevant country profiles for cover slicks and further details):
+In most cases, the title was simply "Doctor Who" (using the Movie's logo on the box cover), but some countries gave the Film an alternative cover title (see the merchandise sections in the relevant country profiles for cover slicks and further details).

 - Sweden (S)